ilyarazizi/do-it/README.md

 - using mongodb database
 - responsive design
-- rest API for sinding and receiving data
+- rest API for sending and receiving data
+- using jwt authorization